 Yes, it is an ICAO compliant licence and would remain valid for operating UK-registered aircraft.
-In a no deal scenario, the CAA would provide additional clarification to those involved in ramp inspections by providing a downloadable document online to support EASA format licence documents issued prior to 29 March 2019.
+In a no deal scenario, the CAA would provide additional clarification to those involved in ramp inspections by providing a downloadable document online to support EASA format licence documents issued prior to the UK's exit from the EU.

 Would I be able to continue operating EU-registered aircraft with a UK Part-FCL licence?